teuzin112/-Sparse-matrix/README.md

 # -Sparse-matrix
-Simple project realized during the discipline Algorithms and Data Structures
+Simple project realized during the discipline Algorithms and Data Structures.
+This project implements a circular doubly linked list to represent a sparse matrix and realize most of the matrix operations.

 For the proper compilation and execution of the program, it is recommended to create a project in CodeBlocks with the source files.